Skip to main content

 For instance, many companies still use a human resources information system (HRIS) as their performance tool, despite the many limitations that emerge from its lack of integrations, analytics, and reporting capabilities.
 While an HRIS is great for data management, these platforms are missing many components needed for user-friendly and insightful performance management.

-Organizations looking to build a culture of high performance should instead opt for a software solution specifically designed for easy and effective performance management.
+Organizations looking to build a culture of high performance should instead opt for a performance management software solution.
 These systems prioritize user experience and make it simple to track goals, share feedback, hold 1-on-1s, conduct performance reviews, and much more.

 The right performance management tool doesn’t just boost employee review participation rates; it can also give your business powerful insights into the state of individual, team, and organizational performance.